Back to the Title Page

 10-year Veteran

-It is designed to be worn in place of the Venturing Emblem badge on the right sleeve (view).
+It was designed to be worn in place of the Venturing Emblem badge on the right sleeve (view).
 The emblem is an X behind a Venturing logo.
 The X is the Roman numeral for ten.
 The idea came from the design used for the 10 year Veteran's badges which had an X behind a First Class emblem issued from 1920 through 1953.
 The border for the X is either green or red.
 One Venturing leader suggest that the green represent the youth and red represent adults since this would be consistent with the convention for Venturing badges of office.
 However, the original reason was because of requests.

 Doug Livingston is involved with LDS units.
 To promote support between Crews and Troops, Doug developed a Troop Guide badge using the Venturing colors (view).
 In 2008, Doug also had a Region Venturing Committee badge made (view).